Newcastle 500: History

+The 2019 event began under controversial circumstances, with a number of drivers criticising the legitimacy of McLaughlin's successful title defence based on parity concerns regarding his Ford Mustang S550.
+Held under smoggy skies due to the impacts of the 2019–20 Australian bushfire season, Triple Eight Race Engineering dominated the event with Van Gisbergen winning the Saturday race and Whincup the Sunday race.

 The planned 2020 event was cancelled due to the COVID-19 pandemic, and was again excluded from the 2021 calendar.
 It was confirmed in December 2020 that the event would be the opening round of the 2022 Supercars Championship in early 2022.
 However, due to the outbreak of the Omicron variant of COVID-19, the 2022 event was cancelled, with the event later confirmed to return as the opening round of the 2023 Supercars Championship.

-The 2023 event saw Shane van Gisbergen initially win the season-opening Saturday race, ahead of Triple Eight Race Engineering team-mate Broc Feeney, only for the pair to have their results annulled due to a technical breach which occurred in pit lane; this saw Cameron Waters, who initially finished in third place, promoted to the top of the podium.
+The 2023 event saw the début of Supercars' Gen3 regulations.
+Van Gisbergen initially won the season-opening Saturday race ahead of Triple Eight team-mate Broc Feeney, only for the pair to have their results annulled due to a technical breach which occurred in pit lane; this saw Cam Waters, who initially finished in third place, promoted to the top of the podium.
+Van Gisbergen won the second race of the weekend after a late-race pass on Chaz Mostert, which was shortened by six laps following a first-lap crash involving Declan Fraser and Macauley Jones.

+Following the 2023 edition, the future of the event became uncertain following disagreement between the New South Wales state government and Newcastle City Council over the length of a proposed event contract extension.
+On 19 October 2023, Lord Mayor Nuatali Nelmes confirmed the event had been cancelled despite the NSW State Government still willing to support it.
+In December 2023, the council voted to remove the permanent section of track precluding the event being held again, with works to restore permanent infrastructure beginning in June 2024 – the council instead providing support for the City of Cessnock's bid to host a replacement event.